 Baking soda has a plethora of garden uses, and insecticide is one of them.
 You can use it as a natural treatment for caterpillars and other insects.

-For the recipe, mix one tablespoon of baking soda with a gallon of water.
+Mix one tablespoon of baking soda with a gallon of water for the recipe.
 To make it work even better, add a teaspoon of liquid soap.

 Shake well and thoroughly spray the infested plants.